hashicorp/lineal/docs/docs/dev-logs/dev-log-two.md

 1. The outermost div will provide padding that makes way for our axes that are rendered outside of the SVG's dimensions.
 2. An inner div will use `Lineal::Fluid` to get dimensions for use in plotting.
-3. An SVG will use thse dimensions to set up our scales and marks.
+3. An SVG will use these dimensions to set up our scales and marks.

 ```css
 .demo-two-fluid-chart {